An equivalence between gauge-twisted and topologically conditioned scalar Gaussian free fields: Introduction

-This article is organized as follows.
-Section \ref{Sec prelim} consists of preliminaries where we recall some background that is maybe not common knowledge.
-In Section \ref{Subsec gauge} we recall the notions of gauge field, gauge equivalence and holonomy in our particular setting where the gauge group is $\{ -1,1\}$.
-Section \ref{Subsec GFF gauge} deals with the discrete GFFs, the usual one and the gauge twisted.
-Section \ref{Subsec paths} deals with random walk representations of these fields.
-Section \ref{Subsec metric} recalls the method of the metric graph and some results for the metric graph GFF.
 In Section \ref{Sec results} we present the results of this article and provide the corresponding proofs.
 In Section \ref{Subsec subdivision} we introduce the natural extrapolation $\tilde{\phi}_{\sigma}$ of the gauge-twisted GFF $\phi_{\sigma}$ to the metric graph.
-In Section \ref{Subsec double cover} we consider the double cover of the discrete graph induced by the gauge field and observe that the usual discrete GFF and the gauge twisted one are projections of the discrete GFF on the double cover on two orthogonal subspaces.
+In Section \ref{Subsec double cover} we consider the double cover of the discrete graph induced by the gauge field and observe that the usual discrete GFF and the gauge twisted one are projections on two orthogonal subspaces of the discrete GFF on the double cover.
 In Section \ref{Subsec cov metric} we do the same at the level of the metric graph, which in particular provides us a continuous extension of $\tilde{\phi}_{\sigma}$ to the double cover of the metric graph.
-In Section \ref{Subsec topo} we give a more detailed statement of Theorem \ref{Thm main pres} and then prove it.
-In Section \ref{Subsec iso topo} we provide an isomorphism between $\tilde{\phi}_{\sigma}$ and Brownian loop soups on the metric graph that strengthens the result of Kassel and Lévy \cite{KasselLevy16CovSym}.
+In Section \ref{Subsec topo} we give a more detailed statement of Theorem \ref{Thm main pres} and then prove it through direct Gaussian computations.
+In Section \ref{Subsec iso topo} we provide an alternative proof of Theorem \ref{Thm main pres} through the metric graph version of the isomorphism identity between $\tilde{\phi}_{\sigma}$ and Markovian loop soups due to Kassel and Lévy \cite{KasselLevy16CovSym}.
+We also give a stronger version for this isomorphism identity.

+In Section \ref{Sec rel Ising} we relate the topological conditioning for the metric graph GFF with the topological conditioning in FK-Ising random cluster model.
+In Section \ref{Subsec intro Ising} we recall the spin Ising model, the FK-Ising model, and the Edwards-Sokal coupling between the two.
+In Section \ref{Subsec disord Ising} we present the analogue of Theorem \ref{Thm main pres} in the Ising setting.
+In Section \ref{Subsec rel Ising GFF} we recall the relation between the Ising setting and the GFF setting.
+In Section \ref{Subsec 3rd proof} we give the third proof of Theorem \ref{Thm main pres}, where it appears as a consequence of the analogous result for FK-Ising.

+Section \ref{Sec interpret} is a discussion around Theorem \ref{Thm main pres}, where we present some interpretations and implications.
+In Section \ref{Subsec annular domain} we explain how metric graph annular domains naturally appear.
+In Section \ref{Subsec annular continuum} we derive some consequences of Theorem \ref{Thm main pres} on 2D continuum annular domains in the scaling limit.
+In Section \ref{Subsec many holes} we briefly mention what Theorem \ref{Thm main pres} provides for planar continuum domains with multiple holes, and what it does not.
+In Section \ref{Subsec dim geq 3} we explain how the non-planar setting differs from the planar setting, and what Theorem \ref{Thm main pres} provides for the non-planar setting.

+In Section \ref{Sec conj high dim} we present our intensity doubling conjecture for high dimensions and our reasoning behind it.